“In the midway of this our mortal life,

-Walking that path is not easy for any medical intern, even if they willingly applied for a job that involves mentally disabled people.
+Walking that path is not easy for any medical intern, even if they willingly apply for a job that involves mentally disabled people.
 Psychology is the study of behavior and mind, embracing all aspects of human experience, or at least that’s what it says on every article on the internet and you can find at the beginning of every psychology book.
 For every psychologist, his profession means something more, something less or something else.

 Psychology students tend sometimes to work internships in Medical Institutions or Asylums, under the careful supervision of a specialist doctor.

 For Ava Atkins, the Medical Institute of Mental Health in Nottingham represented the beginning of a new life and new responsibilities.
 As of last month, September 13th, Miss Atkins completed her studies and signed up for the internship program at Nijinsky Hospital, named after the greatest male dancer of his era, famous for his intense performances, gigantic leaps, and ability to dance on his toes, something uncommon among male dancers at the time.

 When he took to choreographing ballets, his modern take on the dance led to a riot.
 By the time Nijinsky was 26, the symptoms of his disease were affecting his work.
 He spent the rest of his life in and out of mental hospitals, often going weeks at a time without saying a word, it said in an article.
 Somehow, that grabbed Ava’s attention and she asked her professor to put a good word for her.